How to Enter and Exit Social Gatherings in Portugal

-Last Updated: December 19, 2025 8 min read Tags: #social life#politeness
+Last Updated: December 19, 2025 7 min read Tags: #social life#politeness

 A nervous guest preparing to enter a lively Portuguese dinner party.
 The anxiety of the arrival is universal, but the solution is scripted.

-Part 1: The Arrival Script
+The Arrival Script

-• Formal Contexts: In “classier” or professional settings, a man and woman meeting for the first time should use a handshake rather than jumping straight to kisses.
+Men greeting men usually stick to a handshake unless they are family.
+In professional settings, a man and woman meeting for the first time generally use a handshake.

 Here are the three scripts I use to get through the doorway smoothly.